mateusabelli/flamenco/web/project-website/content/usage/manager-configuration/_index.md

     values:
       - platform: all
         value: -b -y

+mqtt:  # See 'MQTT Configuration' below.
+  client:
+    broker: "tcp://mqttserver.local:1883"
+    username: "username"
+    password: "your-password-here"
+    topic_prefix: flamenco

 ```

 The usual way to create a configuration file is simply by starting Flamenco
 Manager.
 If there is no config file yet, it will start the setup assistant to
 create one.
 If for any reasons the setup assistant is not usable for you, you
 can use the above example to create `flamenco-manager.yaml` yourself.

+## MQTT Configuration

+The `mqtt` section is completely optional.
+If you do not know what it's for, just leave it out.

+For more information about the built-in MQTT client, see
+[Manager Configuration: MQTT][mqtt].

+[mqtt]: {{< ref "usage/manager-configuration/mqtt.md" >}}